democracyworks/pedestal-toolbox/README.md

-# turbovote.pedestal-toolbox
+# democracyworks.pedestal-toolbox

 Pedestal service helpers

 ## License

-Copyright © 2014 TurboVote
+Copyright © 2015 DemocracyWorks

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.